 See also: FAFSA 101 guide

-Students can send their FAFSA to 10 schools for free.
-The CSS Profile, on the other hand, would cost a student $169 to send to the same 10 schools.
+On the other hand, students can send their FAFSA to up to 10 schools for free.
+The CSS Profile would cost a student $169 to send to the same 10 schools.
 This amount could be a financial burden for some students and families.